• Skip to main content

 8. Don’t Attract Pests

 The woodburning stove needs a good storeroom outside your home.
-Keeping a stack of wood inside the house may attract snake, mice and various pests & insects.
-Pellets are easy to carry and store since they come with a premium plastic bags.
+Keeping a stack of wood inside the house may attract snakes, mice, and various pests & insects.
+Pellets are easy to carry and store since they come with premium plastic bags.
 So, you can store it inside a drawer or storeroom.
 Furthermore, they don’t attract harmful pests like woods.

 Cons of Pellet Stove